msi-ris/Tutorials/rnaseq_lec.md

 in a follow-up experiment with a more targeted assay of gene expression like qRT-PCR, or knock-out and phenotypic assays.

+**We will be covering this workflow in the hands-on portion of the tutorial.**

 #### Transcriptome Assembly
 The goal of this type of project is to generate a set of reference transcript sequences for the organism or tissue of interest.
 Inclusion of biological